 Sales Managers and Marketing can keep an eye on the segment with some of the following in mind.

-☑ How does this compare to pipeline conversion rates (probably worth using a lagging indicator here)?
+3️⃣ How does this compare to pipeline conversion rates (us a lagging indicator here)?

-☑ If reps are qualifying their own leads - does this stack up with your definition of a qualified lead?
+4️⃣ If reps are qualifying their own leads - does this match your definition?

-Marketing can use the list for re-targeting on LinkedIn or other platforms.
-Or analyse the segment for patterns such as common sources or pages views (buyer journeys), enabling them to improve further campaigns and content generation strategies.
+💡 Use the segment for re-targeting on LinkedIn or other platforms.
+Plus analyse the segment for as common sources or pages views so you can improve subsequent campaigns and content generation strategies.

-On the flip side, trends might start to emerge.
-Showing company verticals (industries) regularly visiting and engaging with the website, neither sales nor marketing targets which could make for good customers.
+Trends might emerge as you find new verticals regularly visiting and engaging with the website, neither sales nor marketing targets which could make for good customers.

 Give your reps the power to monitor their own leads, along with notifications when prospects visit the website again and overview reports on their leads activities.